-Financial Aid Recipients will have tuition, omnibus fee, student support fee, fitness center fee and health insurance premium waived at registration if they have submitted all require information to the Office of Student Financial Aid.
+Financial aid recipients will have tuition, standard fees and health insurance premium costs waived at registration if they have submitted all required information to the Office of Student Financial Aid.
 You are expected to pay tuition and fees at registration if your financial aid requirements are not complete.

-You MUST complete all requirements at least TWO WEEKS prior to your registration date.
-The financial aid office staff will then notify the Records/Registration Office that your tuition and fees can be "deferred" at registration.
-For a full list of requirements, please check your requirements in Academica.
+You must complete all requirements at least two weeks prior to your registration date.
+The financial aid office staff will then notify the Records/Registration Office that your tuition and fees can be deferred at registration.
+For a full list of requirements, please check Academica.

 Title IV Authorization

-Under federal law, the University must receive your "authorization" to cover fees other than tuition, registration, omnibus, fitness center and contracted University room and board fees.
+Under federal law, the University must receive your authorization to cover fees other than tuition, registration, standard fees and contracted University room and board charges.
 To authorize the University to deduct health insurance charges you must complete the online Title IV Authorization Form.
 If you do not complete this Authorization Form, the University must assume that you wish to "restrict" use of your financial aid funds.

 Estimated cost of attendance